-- In 2000, there were 70.4 million children under age 18 in the United States, or 26 percent of the population, down from a peak of 36 percent at the end of the baby boom.
-Children are projected to remain a stable percentage of the total population, comprising 24 percent of the population in 2020. - The ethnic diversity of America's children continues to increase.
+- In 2000, there were 70.4 million children under age 18 in the United States, or 26 percent of the population, down from a peak of 36 percent at the end of the baby boom (1964).
+Children are projected to remain a substantial percentage of the total population, and are projected to comprise 24 percent of the population in 2020. - The racial and ethnic diversity of America's children continues to increase.
 In 2000, 64 percent of U.S. children were white, non-Hispanic; 15 percent were black, non-Hispanic; 4 percent were Asian/Pacific Islander; and 1 percent were American Indian/Alaska Native.
-The number of Hispanic children has increased faster than that of any other racial and ethnic group, growing from 9 percent of the child population in 1980 to 16 percent in 2000. - The percentage of children living with one parent increased from 20 percent in 1980 to 26 percent in 2000.
-The rise in single father households has contributed to this increase.
-The proportion of children living with single fathers doubled from 2 percent in 1980 to 4 percent in 2000. - The percentage of school-age children who speak a language other than English at home and have difficulty speaking English has nearly doubled over the last 20 years, increasing from 2.8 percent in 1979 to 5 percent in 1999.
+The number of Hispanic children has increased faster than that of any other racial and ethnic group, growing from 9 percent of the child population in 1980 to 16 percent in 2000. - In 2001, 61 percent of children from birth through age 6 (not yet in kindergarten) received some form of child care on a regular basis from persons other than their parents. - In 1997, nearly half of preschoolers (children under age 5) with working mothers were primarily cared for by a relative while their mother worked, while 22 percent were primarily cared for by nonrelatives in a home-based environment and another 22 percent were cared for in a center-based arrangement. - Children were more likely to engage in some kind of organized before- or after-school activity as they aged.
+For example, in 2001, 27 percent of kindergarten through 3rd graders and 39 percent of 4th-through-8th graders participated in sports.